michaldziurowski/go-performance-tools/README.md

 	output += fmt.Sprintf("%d %.0f\r\n", id, duration)
 }
 ```
-and see what happens, spoiler alert: it then takes around 50s to execute
+and see what happens.
+Spoiler alert: it then takes around 50s to execute :D
-I guess its true what some dude on the internet said:
-> Unnecessary memory allocation makes someone cry

 ### Tracing